Dcheong123/SEGP_GROUP_T/README.md

 - initial implementation on both web design and backend development.

 After Feb 3:
-- improve and update the progess.
+- improve and update the progress.